-Pep club welcomes any student that would like to join to help promote positive spirit for our staff, students, and athletes.
-The focus of activities include decorating for freshmen orientation, decorating for sporting events, designing and selling spirit shirts of the week, coordinating tailgating at the football games, and helping to plan pep assemblies.
-Pep Club meets multiple times a month during Panther Time, after school, and any time we need to decorate for an event.
+Pep club welcomes any student that would like to join to help promote positive engagement and spirit among our students and staff.
+The focus of activities include participating in freshmen orientation, leading activities with freshman to promote inclusivity, designing and selling spirit shirts of the week, coordinating events to promote student wellness, and helping to plan pep assemblies.
+Pep Club meets multiple times a month during Panther Time, after school, and any time we need to prepare or participate in activities.